August 11, 2025 (9mo ago) — last updated March 24, 2026 (1mo ago)

-Practical strategies to plan, run, and follow up on meetings so they lead to decisions, accountability, and real progress.
+Practical meeting strategies for planning, facilitation, and follow-up to turn meetings into decisions, accountability, and real progress.

 ← Back to blog

-Cover Image for Run Effective Meetings That Deliver Results
+Cover Image for How to Run Meetings That Deliver Results

 Learn how to run effective meetings that drive decisions and boost productivity.
 Discover practical strategies for planning, facilitation, and follow-up.

-Let’s get real for a moment: most meetings are a colossal waste of time.
-We’ve all been there—leaving a one-hour call with that sinking feeling, wondering what, if anything, was actually accomplished.
-This isn’t just a minor annoyance; it’s a measurable drain on your business.
+Let’s be honest: many meetings waste time.
+We’ve all left a one-hour call with that sinking feeling, wondering what, if anything, changed.
+This isn’t just annoying - it’s a real cost.
+Multiply one wasted hour by every attendee and the expense becomes significant.

 More than just wasted time

-The damage from a poorly run meeting ripples out in very tangible ways:
+The damage from a poorly run meeting shows up in tangible ways:

-• Projects grind to a halt: When a meeting wraps up without clear decisions or assigned actions, progress stalls and bottlenecks form.
+• Projects stall: When a meeting ends without clear decisions or assigned actions, progress grinds to a halt.

-• Morale drops: Endless, pointless meetings tell your team you don’t value their time, which leads to disengagement and burnout.
+• Morale drops: Repeating pointless meetings signals you don’t value people’s time, which leads to disengagement and burnout.

-• Payroll dollars go up in smoke: A one-hour meeting with ten mid-level employees can represent thousands of dollars in payroll.
-If that meeting achieves nothing, you’ve essentially just thrown that money away.
+• Payroll dollars go up in smoke: A one-hour meeting with ten mid-level employees can represent thousands of dollars in payroll if no outcome is achieved.

 Design your meeting for success before it starts

 A meeting’s success is decided long before anyone joins.
-Every minute spent planning saves time and confusion later.
+Every minute of planning saves time and confusion later.
 Start with a clear, singular purpose: what is the one critical outcome we must achieve?

-This becomes your north star and guides every choice, starting with the attendee list.
-Be ruthless—only invite people who are essential to make the decision or who hold unique information.
+That becomes your north star and guides every choice, starting with the attendee list.
+Be deliberate - only invite people who are essential to make the decision or who hold unique information.

 Define roles and responsibilities